threepointone/braid/README.md

 ### browserify + clojurescript

-to run the example, run `node index.js`, and visit `http://localhost:3693/paris`. input more cities to search instantly.
+to run the example, run 'make dev`, and visit `http://localhost:3693/paris`. input more cities to search instantly.

 dev usage -